d-jiao/d-jiao/README.md

 <!-- <p align="left"> <img align="left" src="https://github-readme-stats.vercel.app/api?username=d-jiao&show_icons=true&locale=en&count_private=true&theme=discord_old_blurple" alt="d-jiao" /></p><br><br> -->

+- 👀 I am primarily interested in learning about how the accounting information can shape the market efficiency and the role of disclosure and information intermediaries in the process
 - 📫 You can reach me at **dj2526@columbia.edu**

 <h3 align="left">Connect with me:</h3>